Diversity in Neuroscience Summer Interns

 The Diversity in Neuroscience Summer Internship provides Western undergraduate students interested in cognitive neuroscience, who self-identify as Black, Indigenous, LGBTQ2S+, people with a disability, and women, an opportunity to have an immersive experience in a research environment, along with gaining valuable skills needed to excel in academia and beyond.

-Learn about the summer interns and their research.
+Learn about the summer internship and how to apply »

 Former BrainsCAN Interns: